How to light a fire correctly in your wood burning stove

 Sådan placerer du brænde og optændingsposer i brændkammeret

-Tip: Always leave a layer of ashes of two to three centimeters at the bottom of the wood burning stove.
+Tip: Always leave a layer of ashes of two to three centimetres at the bottom of the wood burning stove.
 It helps insulate – the same way the insulation tiles do in the fire box.
-This way you’ll get a higher combustion temperature which is important for complete combustion.
+This way you’ll get a higher combustion temperature, which is important for good combustion.

 When should you put more firewood in the wood burning stove?

-When you put more firewood in the wood burning stove, you have to open up the primary air inlet control, which is situated under the door, until the new logs have caught fire.
+When you put more firewood in the wood burning stove, you have to open up the primary air inlet control, until the new logs have caught fire.

 Always remember to open the primary air inlet control when adding more wood to the fire.

-To reduce the risk of ashes coming out of the wood burning stove when you open the door, it is a good idea to open the primary air inlet control under the door about a minute before you open the door.
-This way you’ll increase the draught in the wood burning stove and reduce the risk of ashes falling out.
+Tip: To reduce the risk of ashes coming out of the wood burning stove when you open the door, it is a good idea to open the primary air inlet control about a minute before you open the door.
+This way you’ll increase the draft in the wood burning stove and reduce the risk of ashes falling out.

 Here you can read about scientific tests of wood burning stoves.